LauraSel/RobustMOO-under-Stochastic-Drivers/README.md

 This repository contains the MATLAB code used to generate the results reported in the paper:

-**Robust Decision Support for WEF Nexus Systems under Stochastic Drivers: A Simulation-Optimization Workflow**
+**Robust Multi-Objective Decision Support for Water Resources Management under Stochastic Drivers**

 ## Overview